 A Guide to Pond Barley Straw & How it Works for Clear Pond Water

 A small amount of algae growth is normal in most bodies of water, and in low quantities it can actually be beneficial to ponds and fish!
-Algae may grow fast under the right conditions, but the majority of algae species are still plants, and plants provide oxygen, deplete excess nutrients, and provide water filtration.
-The problem with algae is when the weed is left to grow unchecked, it can lead to massive “blooms” which place a huge amount of stress on a ponds eco-system.
+Algae may grow fast under the right conditions, but the majority of algae species are ancestors of plants and perform many plant-like functions, such as providing oxygen, depleting excess nutrients, and providing water filtration.
+The problem with algae is when certain species are left to grow unchecked, they can lead to massive “blooms” which place a huge amount of stress on a pond’s ecosystem.
 As algae die and decompose, beneficial bacteria consume oxygen to break down the harmful substances they produce, which leads to lower oxygen for fish, and less efficient filtration as bacteria struggle to keep up with demands.

 Although there are effective mechanical (and chemical) ways to quickly get rid of algae, there has been a push to explore more natural methods to reduce costs, maintenance, and to prevent potential damage to the pond in the long run.
 Barley straw is at the front of that push!
 Even though barley cannot remove algae as fast as other treatments, it works as a great long-term control method and can help stop algae coming back in future, which is why it’s becoming more and more popular in the fish keeping hobby.

 - The original and best selling barley straw pond treatment from summit

 - Keep your pond water clean and clear year-round

 - Clear your pond, fountain and fish tank naturally